lyyyd/react-native-maps-cn/README.md

 #### My map is blank

-- Make sure that you have [properly installed](docs/installation.md) react-native-maps.
+- Make sure that you have [properly installed](docs/installation.md) react-native-maps-cn.
 - Check in the logs if there is more informations about the issue.
 - Try setting the style of the MapView to an absolute position with top, left, right and bottom values set.
 - Make sure you have enabled Google Maps API in [Google developer console](https://console.developers.google.com/apis/library)